This post may contain affiliate links. See our Privacy Policy.

 Ingredients

-- 3 pounds chicken thighs, about 6 to 8, on the bone, with skin
+- 3 pounds chicken thighs, (about 6) on the bone, with skin

-- 1 tablespoon vegetable oil, just enough to coat the skillet
+- 1 tbsp vegetable oil, just enough to coat the skillet

-- 1 teaspoon freshly ground black pepper, scant
+- 1 tsp freshly ground black pepper, scant

 Instructions